 The Legal Studies major is open to undergraduates in all schools, but because demand for the required Advanced Research Seminar often exceeds the enrollment limits, admission to the major is by application only.
-(Note: Students who entered the University prior to Fall 2016 are eligible to apply for either the major or adjunct major - the application requirements are the same for both.)

 Before applying students must complete, or be in the process of completing, 206 "Law and Society" and at least one other law-related course as approved by Legal Studies.
 Any class listed on our Electives page will meet the "law-related" course requirement.
 If you have questions about this requirement when you apply, please email us at email@example.com.

 Applications should be thoughtfully completed and submitted before the deadline (Winter quarter).
 Your chance of admission is based on how many seats are available in the upcoming seminar sequences and the number of applications received.
 Our faculty meet to review and choose the students, and we let students know the results prior to registration for Spring quarter classes.
 If you are first-year or sophomore and you get declined, you are encouraged to apply again the following year.

 What does the application process entail?

 We ask you to fill out a simple one-page form asking about your research interests and the law-related classes you’ve taken.
 We also ask you to write a one-page essay about a law-related topic.
 Here is a copy of the 2019 application, but note that future versions may change.